 With a range of easy-angled ice walls up to 70m in height, the La Gouille icefall in the Arolla valley is the perfect venue to start an ice climbing week.
-The icefalls are in the afternoon sun and just a short walk from the hotel (15 minutes).
-The main aim of the first day is to teach personal ice climbing technique to ensure that you are efficient and comfortable on the ice.
-Placing ice screw protection and rope work for ice climbing is also covered to give a firm foundation for a safe week's climbing.
+The icefalls enjoy the afternoon sun and are just a 15 minute walk from the hotel.
+The main aim of the first day is to teach personal ice climbing techniques to ensure that you are efficient and comfortable on the ice.
+Placing ice screw protection and rope work for ice climbing is also covered, to give a firm foundation for a safe week's climbing.
 It is also important to be able to cope with the cold winter environment so we spend time on how to stay comfortable whilst on the climb.

 We overnight at Pension Lac Bleu, a perfect base adjacent to the ice climbing venue.

 We stay at La Gouille icefalls, but today choose a slightly steeper cascade to build on the skills you have learned on the first day.
 We progress to more technical points that will help you to climb efficiently on steeper ice.
 As well as coaching your movement on the ice we practise placing and removing ice protection with the safety of a top rope.
 This particular cascade is a very friendly 30m ice wall, with many lines to climb and with a variety of features - such as ice slabs, steep walls and icicles - demanding a range of climbing techniques.